 Applying a proven Prioritization Model we’ve used for year’s

 At Paragon, our team has been delivering actionable insights through strategies such as journey mapping for many years.
 What we found early on with these deliverables is that sometimes, clients were overwhelmed with the possibilities for customer experience improvements and simply didn’t know where to start with implementing them.
 That’s why we developed an exercise based on a decision-analysis technique (that we morphed into a prioritization model) – helping to provide our clients with an objective ranking of action items.
 It’s a workshop-based technique we’ve used numerous times.
-And it’s one that we’re evolving for clients as they prepare to prioritize a backlog of projects for the remainder of 2020.
+And it’s one that we’re evolving for clients as they prepare to prioritize a backlog of projects for 2021.

 What makes these workshops successful is that they’re impartial.
 Having an outside facilitator like Paragon takes out some of the inherent biases project owners may have toward their own goals.
 It also builds buy-in to the overall plan because stakeholders can see why and how projects are prioritized based on a set of agreed upon metrics.